coyoapp/iOS-CodeChallenge/README.md

 * Please also seend us an email with a short message explaining the reasoning of your changes.

 ### Notes
+* We recomend to dedicate no more than 2 coding sessions 1-2h each for the challenge
+* We also recomend to not be extensive trying to catch all the pitfalls.
+Instead focus on showing examples on different coding areas or a coding area you are passionate and expert.
 * We like code that is simple, but [simple is different from easy](https://www.infoq.com/presentations/Simple-Made-Easy).
 * Keep in mind the [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) when doing the project.
 * Testing is very important for us.
 Even if you don't write a single test (for instance, because of time constraints), your app should be easy to test.